rosariomgomez/tradyfit/docs/architecture.md

 The config.py file contains the necessary set up for the service.
 The passwords and API keys are set up as environment variables.

 __User model:__

-fb_id (facebook_id): unique not nullable
+- fb_id (facebook_id): unique not nullable
-email: unique not nullable
+- email: unique not nullable

-The user's avatar is pulled from facebook the first time the user log in and stored in an S3 bucket.
+- avatar_url: user's avatar url to S3 (avatar is pulled from facebook the first time the user log in and stored in an S3 bucket).

-<h2>Amazon S3</h2>
+<h3>Amazon S3</h3>
 Amazon S3 is a popular and reliable storage option for storing files.
 I've used it to store user avatars and product images.
 Details on how to configure it [here](https://github.com/rosariomgomez/tradyfit/wiki/Notes#amazon-s3-configuration).

 - I use [boto](https://github.com/boto/boto) Python library for handling the S3 upload.
 - Security checks for file uploading (useful [documentation](http://flask.pocoo.org/docs/0.10/patterns/fileuploads/)):
     - __Maximum size:__ Specified in `config.py` file via `MAX_CONTENT_LENGTH` constant.
 If user tries to upload a file bigger than 3MB, a 413 (File too large) error is raised.
 I capture it via error_handler and redirect to the item form.
     - __Allowed file extensions:__ Verified via FileAllowed method from flask_wtf.file library in ItemForm validators.
     - __Filename extension:__ In order to save the image in S3 with the correct extension, we need to extract it from the filename.
 Although I'm not using the filename provided from the user as destination filename, I use werkzeug.secure_filename() to extract the filename extension (for example it will remove ../..).

+<h3>GoogleV3 geocoder service</h3>
+When geolocation information cannot be extracted from user's IP.
+Read more in the next section.

 # Geolocation
 The geolocation data is stored in the User class and consist of: country, state, city, latitude and longitude.